in-kom/inkom/documents/functional_specification/functional_specification.md

 #### 1.2.3.
 Scope

-Develop a SaaS website and apps, allowing people to centralize their communication and streamline their process on a single platform.
+Develop a SaaS website and apps, allowing people to centralize their communication and streamline their communication process on a single platform.
 This is acheived, thanks to a proprietary AI guiding them in their content creation strategy.

 #### 1.2.4 Target Audience